Logo

 Conveyor mistracking and belt lift-off are suppressed, improving stable operation and maintainability.

-These problems not only caused transport problems, but also increased operating costs due to regular stoppages and maintenance.
+*These issues caused not only conveying troubles but also increased operational costs due to frequent shutdowns and maintenance.

 Benefit